mbasso/natural-regex/README.md

 ## Usage

-Once you have installed natural-regex, supposing a CommonJS environment, you can import decorators in this way and immediately use them with no configuration.
+Once you have installed natural-regex, supposing a CommonJS environment, you can import and immediately use it:

 ```js
 import NaturalRegex from 'natural-regex';